EugeneClaw/DGX-Mac-Prefill-Sim/README.md

 **https://eugeneclaw.github.io/DGX-Mac-Prefill-Sim/**

-Nothing to install, nothing to run — it's a static page, served by GitHub Pages.
 Works on desktop and phone.

 ## The numbers